-- 7. Second, the Applicants seek a protective order and confidential treatment of materials that are deemed CEII or are otherwise confidential infrastructure information.
-RSA 162-H:7, V requires that an application for a Certificate of Site and Facility describe in reasonable detail the type and size of each major part of the proposed facility.
-See also N.H.
-Admin.
-Rule Site 301.03(h)(1).
-The Committee's rules also require that an Applicant include information regarding a proposed project's impact on system stability and reliability.
-See Site 301.03(g)(10). - 8.
-Pursuant to the foregoing requirements, and in connection with their Application for a Certificate of Site and Facility, the Applicants have included certain required materials that are deemed CEII or contain other confidential infrastructure information. - 9.
+- 7. Second, PSNH seeks a protective order and confidential treatment of materials that are deemed CEII or are otherwise confidential infrastructure information.
+The Committee's rules require that an Applicant include information that is routinely deemed CEII.
+See Site 301.03(g)(11) (requiring a copy of a proposed plan application or other system study request documentation required to be submitted to ISO New England, Inc. in connection with construction and operation of the proposed facility); Site 301.03(g)(12) (requiring a copy of a system study impact report for the proposed electric transmission facility as prepared by or on behalf of ISO New England, Inc. or the interconnecting utility). - 8.
+Pursuant to Site 301.03(g)(11)-(12), PSNH's Application includes certain required materials that are deemed CEII or contain other confidential infrastructure information. - 9.
 Pursuant to federal regulations, CEII means: specific engineering, vulnerability, or detailed design information about proposed or existing critical infrastructure that: - (i) Relates details about the production, generation, transportation, transmission, or distribution of energy; - (ii) Could be useful to a person in planning an attack on critical infrastructure; - (iii) Is exempt from mandatory disclosure under the Freedom of Information Act, 5 U.S.C.
 552; and - (iv) Does not simply give the general location of the critical infrastructure.

-18 C.F.R. § 388.113.

-10. RSA 91-A:5, VI provides that "confidential, commercial or financial information" is exempt from disclosure.
+18 C.F.R. § 388.113. - 10.
+RSA 91-A:5, VI provides that "confidential, commercial or financial information" is exempt from disclosure.
 To determine whether information is exempt from disclosure because it is confidential, the benefits of disclosure to the public must be weighed against the benefits of non-disclosure.
 Chambers v.
 Gregg, 135 N.H.
 478, 481 (1992); see also Union Leader Corp. v.
 NH Housing Fin.
 Auth.
 142 N.H.
-540, 553 (1997) (stating that "[t]he terms 'commercial or financial' encompass information such as 'business sales statistics, research data, technical designs, overhead and operating costs, and information on financial condition') (internal quotations and citations omitted) (emphasis added).
+540, 553 (1997) (stating that "[t]he terms commercial or financial encompass information such as business sales statistics, research data, technical designs, overhead and operating costs, and information on financial condition) (internal quotations and citations omitted) (emphasis added).